Gough, James and Mary

 Their contract was formally terminated in July 1836.
 (The pair may also have had some difficulties with the tradesmen they employed.)
 Regrettably when Richards tried to revive the gaol contract he laid some of the blame for the previous failure on James Gough who he said had supplied quotes which favoured the government.

 Gough and his family remained in the district, taking over the management of a property owned by a relative of his wife, William Sherwin, before acquiring their own land.
-Unfortunately, in 1841 Goulgh became entangled in the misdeeds of his son and both were sentenced to ten year’s imprisonment in Tasmania for stealing and killing a cow.
+Unfortunately, in 1841 Goulgh became entangled in the misdeeds of his 18 year-old son, John, and both were sentenced to ten year’s imprisonment in Tasmania for stealing and killing a cow.
 The son was transported but for some reason, after spending several months of hard labour on Cockatoo island, Gough was pardoned.
 The episode is one of several setbacks in Gough’s life but his biographer, Marion Starr, does end it on a happier note when in he inherited a sizeable sum of money from a distant relative in England, securing the future of his family.

 Marion Starr.
 James Gough: a very industrious man.
 2013